FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Discussion and Conclusions

 \section{Discussion and Conclusions}

-\paragraph{Discussion} The proposed proxy term minimizes the expectation $\mathcal L_{\text{proxy}}=\mathbb E_\theta[S_{12}^{2}]\propto(\kappa_{2}-\kappa_{1})^{2}$, so gradient descent drives the two principal curvatures to coincide.
+\paragraph{Discussion} The proposed off-diagonal Weingarten loss term minimizes the expectation $\mathcal L_{\text{ODW}}=\mathbb E_\theta[S_{12}^{2}]\propto(\kappa_{2}-\kappa_{1})^{2}$, so gradient descent drives the two principal curvatures to coincide.
 Where one curvature is already zero (parabolic zones) or of opposite sign (hyperbolic zones) the only viable limit is $\kappa_{1}=\kappa_{2}=0$, hence those patches relax to planes.
 Where both curvatures share a sign (elliptic zones) equality produces an umbilic state and the patch rounds into a spherical cap whose radius is fixed by the data term.
 In this way the loss selectively flattens developable and saddle parts while regularizing doubly-curved areas without erasing their overall shape.

-Because the proxy penalty acts only on the \textit{curvature difference}, it complements rather than competes with the Dirichlet and Eikonal constraints: the Dirichlet term fits the sampled points exactly, the Eikonal term keeps the normal lines straight, and the proxy term eliminates the residual tangential “twist” that is unconstrained by first-order information.
+Because the Weingarten loss penalty acts only on the \textit{curvature difference}, it complements rather than competes with the Dirichlet and Eikonal constraints: the Dirichlet term fits the sampled points exactly, the Eikonal term keeps the normal lines straight, and the Weingarten loss term eliminates the residual tangential “twist” that is unconstrained by first-order information.

-Compared to the Gaussian-curvature loss introduced in previous work \cite{Dong2024NeurCADReconNR}, we showed in our results that, under identical shapes and training settings, our proxy delivers essentially the same reconstruction accuracy and boundary sharpness while requiring only one Hessian–vector product per sample instead of the multiple second-order evaluations and quadratic combination needed for the Gaussian term, resulting in a markedly lower compute and memory footprint during training.
+Compared to the Gaussian-curvature loss introduced in previous work \cite{Dong2024NeurCADReconNR}, we showed in our results that, under identical shapes and training settings, our Weingarten loss delivers essentially the same reconstruction accuracy and boundary sharpness while requiring only one Hessian–vector product per sample instead of the multiple second-order evaluations and quadratic combination needed for the Gaussian term, resulting in a markedly lower compute and memory footprint during training.